Research ideas

 Who this fits

-Best for someone who likes choosing the right mathematical setting before proving anything.
+For someone who is comfortable choosing the right algebraic setting before proving anything.

 Background